hyprwm/hyprland-wiki/pages/FAQ/_index.md

 See [Wallpapers](../Useful-Utilities/Wallpapers).

-### My workspace (2, 3, or any other) is like... bugged?

-You did the below, unknowingly.

 ### My games work poorly, especially proton ones

 Use `gamescope`, tends to fix any and all issues with wayland/Hyprland.